NatalieSrk/NatalieSrk/README.md

 ## Hi there 👋 My name is Natalie!
 I am a qualified **Manual Quality Assurance Engineer**  in search of challenging and exciting projects!

-I am here to become a knowledgable addition to your staff to participate in making your product the best in the business market.
+I am here to become a proactive knowledgable addition to your staff to participate in making your product the best in the business market.

 ---

 ### About me:

-- have a bachelor's degree and a Software Testing certificate
+- have a Bachelor's degree and a Software Testing certificate

 - currently studying Java

-- an infinite student hungry for up-to-date knowledge about the world.
-There is no field that I'm not interested in and also have experience in AI testing, marketing, advertising, lingustics, sports, medicine, retail, psychology
+- an infinite student hungry for  knowledge about up-to-date technologies.
+There is no field that I'm not interested in such as sports, medicine,  psychology.
+   I also have experience in AI testing, marketing, advertising, lingustics, retail

-- advanced in English language (C1)
+- advanced in English language

-- always trying to be active, do sports, and  travel in my free time
+- always trying to be active, do sports and  travel in my free time discovering new places and horizons for me

 ---